What Will Happen In The Future?

-While driving home through the hills of Arkansas yesterday, I had a few thoughts about where this business of roofing has been and where it is likely to go in the near future.
+While driving home through the hills of Arkansas, I had a few thoughts about where this business of roofing has been and where it is likely to go in the near future.

 I’m not a master prognosticator by any means and I don’t claim to own a corner on the roofing business.
 I’ve been around long enough to give me the perspective of history.

 These are just my thoughts on the future of roofing that I had while winding my way home.

 My father-in-law, Richard Healy, likes to remind our family that, “Change is always good for somebody, always bad for somebody, and change always happens.”
 One thing for sure, the roofing industry will change, has changed, and is changing.